El Pollo Loco (United States): History

 Plans were announced in November 2021 of the opening of several restaurants in the Denver metropolitan area via two different Colorado-based franchises.
-The first Colorado restaurant is expected to open in 2022.
+The first Colorado restaurant opened in Denver in November 2022.
+At the time of opening, the company had 478 locations in Arizona, California, Nevada, Texas, Utah, and Louisiana, 196 of which were company owned.

 Temporary expansion eastward

 Throughout its history, El Pollo Loco, tried at various times to expand beyond its core territories of California and the American Southwest, but the attempts were not very successful.

 In 1987, then owner TW Services began to open restaurants in the Orlando, Florida area, starting in Winter Park.
 Five restaurants were eventually built but all five were forced to close in 1991.

 A second expansion attempt, mainly though franchises, was started in 2006 under then-owner Trimaran Capital Partners.
 All of these locations were closed within six years.

 During this time, El Pollo Loco or its franchisees briefly operated several restaurants in metro Atlanta, and Boston, New Jersey, and in the Hampton Roads area of Virginia; these closed by 2011.
 The chain's franchised restaurants in the Portland, Oregon metropolitan area also closed in 2011.
 An El Pollo Loco in the Foxwoods Resort Casino in Connecticut closed in spring 2012.
 The last of four Chicago area stores closed at the end of 2012.